-Finding hope during a crisis is very difficult.
-I have experienced several life altering events that were extremely challenging, but each crisis drew me closer to God.
+Finding hope in difficult times can be challenging.
+I have experienced several life-altering events that were extremely hard to face, but each difficult time drew me closer to God.

-Searching for rainbows through each crisis, I have learned to lean on Him and hold onto the hope only He can provide.
+By searching for rainbows through times of trouble, I have learned to lean on Him and hold onto the hope only He can provide.

 We were headed outside for a walk when I heard my house phone ringing.
 I quickly answered as my frantic husband said, “have you seen the news?